-We all know that over the years, Detroit has been through really tough times.
-But even in the darkest of moments, you can always find bright spots, and in Detroit locals took things into their own hands.
+We all know that Detroit has been through really tough times.
+But even in the darkest of moments, you can always find bright spots, and in Detroit, locals took things into their own hands.
 They stepped up to make the city a better place through the power of community good.
 One such case is the Heidelberg Project, a huge public outdoor art installation that spans a couple of city blocks.

-Created in 1986 by Tyree Guyton and his grandfather, the duo sought to turn their poor, crime ridden, lower east side neighbourhood into a welcoming place where people could enjoy the art and locals could take pride in the unique project that has captured the attention worldwide.
-The artist even involved several children from the neighbourhood to develop his constantly evolving outdoor space.
+Created in 1986 by Tyree Guyton and his grandfather, the duo sought to turn their poor, crime-ridden, Lower East Side neighborhood into a welcoming place where people could enjoy the art and locals could take pride in the unique project that has captured the attention worldwide.
+The artist even involved several children from the neighborhood to develop his constantly evolving outdoor space.

 Outdoor Art At The Heidelberg Project In Detroit